kubedb/docs/docs/guides/redis/backup/auto-backup/index.md

 namespace/demo-3 created
 ```

-When you install Stash Enterprise, it installs the necessary addons to backup Redis.
+When you install Stash, it installs the necessary addons to backup Redis.
 Verify that the Redis addons were installed properly using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep redis